ont-app/sparql-client/README.md

   #langStr "বারাক ওবামা@bn" #langStr "Barack Obama@ay"
    ...
 }
 ```

-This returns the set of labels associated with the former president.
+This returns the set of language-tagged labels associated with the
+former president.
+(See documentation of the _sparql-endpoint_ module for discussion of the  #langStr reader macro).

 ```
 > (def barry-labels (client :wd/Q76 :rdfs/label)]